Protecting Your Team to Protect Revenue

 Replacing strong employees costs far more than most operators calculate, especially when service consistency, training time, and guest trust are factored in.

-When strong employees leave, service becomes less consistent, training becomes reactive, and managers spend time solving problems that should have been prevented earlier.
+When strong employees leave, service becomes less consistent, training becomes reactive, and managers spend more time solving problems that should have been prevented earlier.

 The guest who spends the most is not always the guest creating the most value.